CraigStuntz/CraigStuntz.github.io/posts/2020-03-09-equality-is-hard.markdown

 ```

 It seems weird to have a new variable, `newJane`, but in practice it doesn't create a problem.
 The code above
 is fine.
-Now let's try this in C#, a language which supports mutation:
+Now let's try this in C#, a language which is mutable by default:

 ```cs
 var john = new Person("John", 15, null);